nedzen/mariusnedelcu.com/source/articles/2018-04-17-les-mots-igniting-self-expression.html.md

 </figure>

 ###Branding
 The aesthetic of the logo was mainly inspired by the name: LES MOTS.
-It’s commonness had to be played to it’s advantage and I found appropriate to have it written in uppercase such that it further emphasises the importance of words as pillars of human communication.
+Its commonness had to be played to its advantage and I found appropriate to have it written in uppercase such that it further emphasizes the importance of words as pillars of human communication.
 The space between the letters it is meant to evoke openness, one of the core values of the school.
-The logotype also has a subtle resemblance with the typographic style used in chapter titles of victorian age books; hopefully marking the beginning of a new chapter in the life of anyone who takes on writing.
+The logotype also has a subtle resemblance with the typographic style used in chapter titles of Victorian age books; hopefully marking the beginning of a new chapter in the life of anyone who takes on writing.

 The challenge was eventually met.
 The resulting identity looks modern, elegant and has great versatility standing out in large and small sizes.